 - Pint of domestic beer – $55 MXN or $2.75 USD

-When it comes to grocery shopping in Merida you will find many different options, from supermarket chains like Chedraui and Soriana to independent abarrotes stores, bakeries, butchers, and more.
+Regarding grocery shopping in Merida, you will find many options, from supermarket chains like Chedraui and Soriana to independent abarrotes stores, bakeries, butchers, and more.
 Costco and Walmart are great places to pick up your favorite imported products from home.
 Meanwhile, you can find great deals on fresh produce at the local markets.

-The price of groceries in Merida is very affordable, but it will fluctuate depending on your eating habits and whether you shop at a grocery store like Super Aki vs going to a local mercado.
+The price of groceries in Merida is very affordable.
+Still, it will fluctuate depending on your eating habits and whether you shop at a grocery store like Super Aki vs. going to a local mercado.
 Learning to cook with local ingredients will help reduce your reliance on purchasing imported products.

-You can expect to spend approximately $250 to $400 per month on groceries for two people by shopping at a combination of supermarkets and independent specialty stores.
+You can expect to spend approximately $250 to $400 monthly on groceries for two people by shopping at a combination of supermarkets and independent specialty stores.

-Merida is quite walkable thanks to the flat terrain and the fact that many neighborhoods have good sidewalks.
-For longer distances, you can use local buses, taxis, or ride-share services like Didi or Uber to get anywhere you need to go.
+Merida is quite walkable thanks to the flat terrain and many neighborhoods’ good sidewalks.
+For longer distances, you can use local buses, taxis, or ride-share services like Didi or Uber to get anywhere you need.